jupyter/jupyter_client/docs/messaging.rst

 .. versionadded:: 5.3

-The `transient_display_data` message has the same `data` as `display_data` with an additional `title`, as well as a different intent.
+The `transient_display_data` message is identical to `display_data` in format but has a different intent.
 These messages are not to be persisted to notebooks or other formats.
 Examples of how this could be used are status of a long calculation, debug information, and help messages.

 .. _transient_display_data:

 Message type: ``transient_display_data``::

     content = {

-        # Description and identifier of the message
-        'title': string,

         # The data dict contains key/value pairs, where the keys are MIME types
         # and the values are the raw data of the representation in that format